dpobel/damien.pobel.fr/src/page/removed.md

 I'm sorry, the document you tried to reach does not exist.
-If it had existed, it's probably because it was completely broken or outdated or simply because I wanted to remove for various *good* reasons...
+If it had existed, it's probably because it was completely broken or outdated or simply because I wanted to remove for various *good* reasons…

 With some luck, you might be able to find it on [the Internet archive](http://web.archive.org/web/*/http://pwet.fr) or you can browse [my